What parents need to know

 Families can talk about...

-Families can talk about whether Austen's stories remain relevant today.
+Families can talk about whether Emma and Austen's other stories remain relevant today.
 What aspects are relatable in the modern world?

 What do you think about Emma's hobby of setting up matches?
 Do you think she finds good pairs?
 Do you think the recipients of her attention appreciate her efforts?